Knowledge-Informed Kernel State Reconstruction from Heterogeneous Partial Observations: Experimental Details

-\paragraph{Training Protocol.} Training proceeds in two phases using the Adam optimizer ($\beta_1=0.99, \beta_2=0.999, \epsilon=10^{-8}$): \begin{enumerate} \item \textbf{Length-scale Selection:} Kernel length-scales $\sigma_d$ are initialized to $\sqrt{\mathrm{Var}(\mathcal{T})}$.
-We perform a coordinate-wise sweep over multiplicative factors $\{0.25, 0.5, 1.0, 2.0, 4.0\}$, training for 200 steps per candidate on the training set and selecting the factor that minimizes MSE on held-out validation snapshots. \item \textbf{Optimization:} We optimize $U$ with learning rate $1.0$ for up to $20,000$ iterations, employing early stopping with a patience of $2,000$ steps based on validation loss. \end{enumerate} Implementation is in JAX, utilizing JIT compilation for efficient batched evaluation.
+\paragraph{Training Protocol.} Training proceeds in two phases using the Adam optimizer ($\beta_1=0.99, \beta_2=0.999, \epsilon=10^{-8}$): \begin{enumerate} \item \textbf{Length-scale Selection:} Kernel length-scales are set from the snapshot time variance, i.e., ($\sigma_d=\sqrt{\mathrm{Var} (\mathcal T)}$), and kept fixed during training (no length-scale sweep/tuning in these runs). \item \textbf{Optimization:} We optimize $U$ with learning rate $1.0$ for up to $20,000$ iterations, employing early stopping with a patience of $2,000$ steps based on validation loss. \end{enumerate} Implementation is in JAX, utilizing JIT compilation for efficient batched evaluation.